nidhaloff/igel/docs/README.rst

 Overview
 ----------
-The main goal of igel is to provide you with a way to train/fit, evaluate and use models without writing code.
+The main goal of *igel* is to provide you with a way to train/fit, evaluate and use models without writing code.
-Instead, all you need is to provide/describe what you want to do in a simple yaml file.
+All you need is to provide/describe what you want to do in a simple ``yaml`` file.

-Basically, you provide description or rather configurations in the yaml file as key value pairs.
+Basically, you provide a description (configurations) in the ``yaml`` file as key value pairs.
 Here is an overview of all supported configurations (for now):

 .. code-block:: yaml